 Watching your young child suffer with fever is hard -- and sometimes scary.
 Just remember that children's fevers are extremely common.
 Fever is the body's natural defense against infection.
 The body is raising its temperature to kill off the germs.
 In most cases, fevers are harmless and go away on their own within 72 hours.

 Here are a few facts to put your mind at ease, followed by tips on how to help your feverish child.

 - How often do young children get fevers?
 Frequently.
 Infections, many of which cause fever, are very common in children.

 - How long do children' fevers last?
-It varies, but fevers may last 1 to 3 days.
+It varies, but fevers may up to 72 hours.